 5. Train like you mean it

 Leave the to-do-list at the door and focus on what you are there to do.
 Get in, get it done and get out.
 You’ll spend less time training and get far more from it.

 It takes a surprisingly small amount of time to get fitter and stronger if you approach your training sessions like you mean it.
 You don’t need to walk into the gym slapping yourself across the face a chanting war cries, but a little focus and intensity will go a long way.
-You need to train like you mean it.

 If you have any questions on the above or would like some advice on women’s personal fitness on how we could help you, don’t hesitate, visit one of our personal training gyms – we would love to hear from you.

 - Women’s Fitness Training – Shifting the Focus